-Abrasive Wheels Training
+Abrasive Wheels Training Course

-Overview of the Abrasive Wheels course
+Abrasive Wheels Training course content

-The course is delivered in the classroom through demonstrations by the tutor.
-It also includes a practical element where delegates will familiarise themselves with changing the disks on the saw.
+This training course meets the Provision and Use of Work Equipment Regulations 1998 (PUWER 98).
+The course content is delivered in the classroom through demonstrations by the tutor.
+The course includes a practical element in which you will familiarise yourself with changing the disks on the saw.

-- Hazards and Precautions.
+- Hazards and precautions to control them

-- Personal Protective Equipment (PPE).
+- Personal Protective Equipment (PPE)

-- Storage & Handling.
+- Storage & handling

-- Inspection and Methods of Testing for Damage.
+- Inspection and methods of testing for damage

-- Dressing & Balancing.
+- Dressing and balancing

-- Specific Mounting Procedures.
+- Specific mounting procedures

 What is Required to Pass the Abrasive Wheels Course?